Prehsheous28/Sales-Records-Analysis/README.md.txt

 ## 📈 Sample Insights

-> Replace with actual findings from your dashboard:
 - The **Australia & Oceania** region had the highest average profit per order.
 - **Cereal** and **Baby Food** were consistently top-performing categories.
 - **Offline sales** showed higher revenue but lower margin than online sales.